RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

 **URLs:**

-Check with your instruction the *GUID* number of your current workshop environment.
+Check with your instructor which *GUID* number to use for your current workshop environment.
 Replace the actual number on all the URLs where you find **GUID**.

 Example in case of *GUID* = **1234**: